huntdatacenter/docs/docs/do-science/tools/technical/x2go.md

 Connection to X2Go require the application **`x2goserver`** to run for connections to work.
 You may install this on iaas and blue machines as follows:

-::: warning NOTE
+::: tip NOTE
-This section is for lab coordinators that want to set up their unmanaged iaas and blue machines for GUI access.
+This section is those of you that want to set up an unmanaged On-demand or BLUE machines for GUI access.
 :::

-::: tip REQUIREMENTS
+::: warning REQUIREMENTS

-- Root access to your lab machine.
+Root access to your lab machine.
 The below configuration will not work on home machines.

 :::